DanielHeEGG/DynamicSequencer/README.md

 #### `DS: Loop While Target Available`
 Loops indefinitely while at least one target is returned from the planning engine.
 Note: the planning engine does not filter for sun altitude, so this should be used along with `Loop Until Sun Altitude` or `Loop Until Time`.

+#### `DS: Loop While Project Available`
+Loops indefinitely while at least one project is active.
+Completed projects are automatically set to inactive.

 An example sequence:
 ![ExampleSequence](resources/ExampleSequence.png)